 If you’re in the military or a first responder, you’ve probably seen or been given a challenge coin for meeting a dignitary, getting a promotion, or even for merit.

+So, what is a challenge coin, and what does it represent?
 A challenge coin is a coin that’s specially designed to represent an occasion or an organization.
 These coins are usually small and made of various metals, including brass, zinc, and bronze.
 Some challenge coins are also made of 24-carat gold.

 The coins usually have a unique design belonging to the institution they represent.
 The insignia or emblem of the organization is usually engraved onto the coin.
 The organization’s motto may also be etched around the coin’s edge.